-Each year, AAAS Leshner Fellows are selected from disciplines at the nexus of an important science-society issue.
-They convene for a week of intensive public engagement and science communication training and public engagement plan development.
-In addition to their individual plan, they are encouraged to consider collaborative projects with one or more other fellows to pursue over the course of the year.
+Each year, AAAS Leshner Fellows were selected from disciplines at the nexus of an important science-society issue.
+They convened for a week of intensive public engagement and science communication training and public engagement plan development.
+In addition to their individual plan, they are undertook collaborative projects with one or more other fellows over the course of the year.

-AAAS Leshner Fellows return to their institutions with a renewed commitment to develop and implement public engagement activities, train and mentor other scientists in their communities, and promote public engagement within their institutions.
+AAAS Leshner Fellows returned to their institutions with a renewed commitment to develop and implement public engagement activities, train and mentor other scientists in their communities, and promote public engagement within their institutions.
 Visit About the Leshner Leadership Institute for more information about the program, and see the Faces of the Fellowship document for highlights of past fellows' public engagement activities.